Version life cycle for managed rule groups - Amazon WAF, Amazon Firewall Manager, Amazon Shield Advanced, and Amazon Shield network security director

 You can subscribe to the rule group's topic and configure how you want to receive notifications.
 For more information see Getting notified of new versions and updates.

-• Version expiration – If you have a web ACL configured to use an expired version of a managed rule group, then during web ACL evaluation, Amazon WAF uses the rule group's default version.
-Additionally, Amazon WAF blocks any updates to the web ACL that don't either remove the rule group or change its version to an unexpired one.
+• Version expiration – If you have a protection pack or web ACL configured to use an expired version of a managed rule group, then during protection pack or web ACL evaluation, Amazon WAF uses the rule group's default version.
+Additionally, Amazon WAF blocks any updates to the protection pack or web ACL that don't either remove the rule group or change its version to an unexpired one.

 If you use Amazon Web Services Marketplace managed rule groups, ask the provider for any additional information about version life cycles.